Contract TemplateCommercial Agreements

 Execute the Change Order before work begins

-Integrate the Change Order into project management
+Integrate the Change Order into project management and records

 Your Change Order is ready